valerieyoung/Math-queries/README.md

 Most AI math tools stop at giving an answer.

-Radiant Intellect is built around a different goal:
+Math Queries is built around a different goal:

 - explain the reasoning step by step
 - make the explanation visual